Our Board

 Abigail Schumwinger

-Abby spent seven years as The Drexel Fund’s Investment Director launching and implementing its applicant review and grant and data management processes, including 6 years in the role of Partner.
-Prior to joining The Drexel Fund, Abby spent seven years as a program officer for the Walton Family Foundation’s Systemic K-12 Education Reform Focus Area where she led the Foundation’s strategy to grow high performing private school networks serving low income students in publicly funded private school choice geographies nationally.
-Abby previously worked for a Milwaukee, Wisconsin non-profit implementing an initiative to start 50 new, small high schools in the city, as well as a researcher for School Choice Wisconsin and the Center on Reinventing Public Education at the University of Washington.
+Abby spent seven years as The Drexel Fund’s investment director launching and implementing its applicant review and grant and data management processes, including six years in the role of partner.
+Prior to joining The Drexel Fund, Abby spent seven years as a program officer for the Walton Family Foundation’s Systemic K-12 Education Reform Focus Area where she led the Foundation’s strategy to grow high performing private school networks serving low-income students in publicly funded private school choice geographies nationally.
+Abby previously worked for a Milwaukee nonprofit implementing an initiative to start 50 new, small high schools in the city and was a researcher for School Choice Wisconsin and the Center on Reinventing Public Education at the University of Washington.
 She taught first grade for two years at Visitation Catholic School on Chicago’s South Side as part of the Inner-City Teaching Corps.
 Abby received a B.A. from Northwestern University and an M.P.A. from the University of Washington – Seattle.

 Christopher Wilson

-Chris is a retired Senior Partner of Stonehill Capital Management, an investment advisory firm specializing in distressed situations.
-Chris is Founder and Trustee of the Wilson Sheehan Foundation, which has a mission to address the root causes of poverty, usually leading to educational initiatives.
-Chris is a board member of the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame, which conducts impact analysis to determine the effectiveness of poverty programs.
-He is Chairman of the Board of St. Joseph High School in Trumbull, CT.
+Chris is a retired senior partner of Stonehill Capital Management, an investment advisory firm specializing in distressed situations.
+Chris is founder and trustee of the Wilson Sheehan Foundation, which has a mission to address the root causes of poverty, usually leading to educational initiatives.
+Chris is a board member of the Wilson Sheehan Lab for Economic Opportunities at the University of Notre Dame, which conducts impact analyses to determine the effectiveness of poverty programs.
+He is chairman of the board of St. Joseph High School in Trumbull, Conn.
 Chris is a graduate of the University of Notre Dame and serves on several advisory councils for the university.